 It is not at all surprising that you want to learn how to play blackjack.
 This is a game that appears in casinos around the world and can be found in mainstream culture through blockbuster movies and best-selling books.
 Luckily blackjack is a relatively simple card game.
-Keep reading as we take a closer look and learn how to play blackjack.
+Keep reading as we take a closer look and teach you how to play blackjack.

 Blackjack is one of the most popular casino games in the world.
 It has a simple set of rules and gives you a real chance to carefully use strategy to improve your odds.
 Your goal in a game of blackjack is to build a hand of cards with a value higher than the dealer’s hand without going over twenty-one.

 At the start of the game, you are dealt two cards face up, and the dealer has two cards (one face-up, one face-down).
 Through several different options, you can modify your hand to make it better (aiming for 21).
 Understanding card values is essential to playing blackjack.

 If you are playing in a single-deck game, your cards will be dealt facing down but you are allowed to use one hand to review them.

 Cards numbered 1-10 are simply worth their assigned value.
 A two is worth two, a five is worth five, and so on.
 Jacks, Queens, and Kings are all worth ten.
 An Ace is either worth one or eleven; whichever is best for you.
 The perfect starting hand is worth twenty-one and consists of an Ace (11) and a ten or face card (10); this hand is called a blackjack.

 If a player has blackjack (21), and the dealer also has blackjack, then the bet is pushed, which means you get your money back.
 If the player and the dealer both bust (go over 21), then the house wins.